Introduction

 But the bigger change was the routine.

-This is an expert lesson I now strongly believe:
+This experience is an expert lesson I now strongly believe:

-Aromatherapy works best when it is part of a habit.
+Aromatherapy will work best when it is part of a habit.

 That is my personal view.